Building our resilience

 The Canterbury quakes prompted Professor Noy to start researching disaster insurance.

 “I’d never even thought of insurance before I became a parent and bought life insurance, but insurance is critically related to issues like earthquakes and rising sea levels,” he says.

 “In New Zealand, a lot of properties near the coast will become uninsurable.
 I think that may happen suddenly rather than gradually.
 There will be a storm or something similarly devastating, insurers will say they’re not insuring any longer, and the value of properties will suddenly go down by a lot.”

 As climate change is likely to have a wide-ranging impact, Professor Noy sees local and national engagement as a key part of his role.
 He has strong links with many government departments, assists Wellington’s city and regional councils with resilience planning and is involved in the Government’s National Science Challenges—multidisciplinary programmes designed to tackle New Zealand’s biggest science issues.

 He also travels widely internationally to collaborate with other researchers.
-“I’ve found Victoria very supportive of international engagement,” he says.
+“I’ve found the University very supportive of international engagement,” he says.

 For Professor Noy, one of the attractions of his research field is that it involves working with people from many different disciplines, including geographers, engineers, planners, political scientists and sociologists.
 He also enjoys its intellectual challenges and the potential it has to make a difference.